-We are of the opinion that the subjects should be insured for buildings reinstatement purposes for a sum of not less than the above noted figure.
-Building costs are currently increasing significantly above inflation due to material and labour shortages as well as Brexit and the Pandemic.
+We are of the opinion that the subjects should be insured for buildings reinstatement purposes for a sum of not less than the above noted figure.Building costs are currently increasing significantly above inflation due to material and labour shortages.
 It is recommended that you update this figure regularly to ensure that you have adequate cover or alternatively seek specialist advice from your insurer.